-The toe box is where the toes fit in.
-As shown in the picture below, you will notice that the toe box is significantly bulkier on the fake pair when compared to the slender toe box of the authentic pair.
+The toe box is significantly bulkier on the fake pair when compared to the slender toe box of the authentic pair.

 This difference can be attributed to the poor attention to detail from the fake manufacturers as well as the lower quality factory equipment used in the production of the sneakers.

 The counterfeit Yeezys have a much poorer reflectiveness on the 3M lines.

 On the other hand, the authentic Yeezy 500 sneakers seem to have a more bright and more noticeable shining for the 3M reflective lines all around the Yeezys.

 7. Rear shape